Private, In-Home Tutoring in Dillon, South Carolina

-SchoolTutoring Academy’s tutoring programs for Dillon students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Dillon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Dillon School District Four is located in the town of Dillon, SC.
 The large district is home to nine schools and over 4,000 students.
 The district uses a standards-based curriculum that details yearly learning expectations that students should meet in all subjects.
 The state curriculum also makes use of other nationally-recognized programs such as Advanced Placement and International Baccalaureate, both of which are college preparatory curricula.
 There are also career-technical electives available and extracurricular opportunities that connect students to areas they might be interested in as a future profession.